-^{} These courses involve a mandatory work placement.
-Only two VET courses with a mandatory work placement can be elected.
+- \ These courses involve a mandatory work placement.
+Only two VET courses with a mandatory work placement can be elected. - NOTE: Industrial Technology can also be chosen as one option.

 Frequently asked questions

 How do students go about making their subject choices?